medcomdk/dk-medcom-hospitalnotification/docs/assets/documents/UseCases-ENG.md

   </tr>
   <tr>
     <td class="tg-tysj">Alternative actions</td>
-    <td class="tg-tysj">Alternative procedures diverging from the stand-ard procedure which ends in error or with re-sumption.</td>
+    <td class="tg-tysj">Alternative procedures diverging from the standard procedure which ends in error or with resumption.</td>
   </tr>
 </tbody>
 </table>